 Her husband changed the channel and a soccer game appeared on the screen.
 He settled back into the cushions, now completely engrossed in the game.

-She took two peeled tomatoes from a can and held them for a moment, one in each palm.
+She smiled grimly to herself as she took two peeled tomatoes from a can and held them for a moment, one in each palm.
 The meaty tomato walls were veined and wet.
 She squeezed them gently as she rolled each one in her hand, increasing the pressure more and more until both burst.
 Blood red juices spattered all over the counter.

 “Oh,” he shouted, “Oh, my God!”